-(as established by a working group, organised, at the invitation of the President, by Peter D. Nesgos, Esq., with the assistance of Dara A. Panahy, Esq., at the conclusion of its third session, held in Seal Beach, California on 23 and 24 April 2001 and as amended pursuant to the discussions at its fourth session, held in Evry Courcouronnes on 3 and 4 September 2001 and to the deliberations of the Diplomatic Conference to Adopt a Mobile Equipment Convention and an Aircraft Protocol, held in Cape Town from 29 October to 16 November 2001) \
+(as established by a working group organised, at the invitation of the President of UNIDROIT, by Peter D. Nesgos, Esq., with the assistance of Dara A. Panahy, Esq., and revised, pursuant to a decision taken by the UNIDROIT Governing Council at its 80th session, held in Rome from 17 to 19 September 2001, by a Steering and Revisions Committee, meeting in Rome on 1 February 2002)